About

 Why now

-AI writes 30–50% of new code at most companies today.
-That makes a basic engineering question more common: which changes involved AI tools, and what record do you keep with the commit?
+AI-assisted coding is becoming common across engineering teams.
+The basic engineering question that follows is also becoming common: which changes involved AI tools, and what record do you keep with the commit?

 Some teams arrive at that question because they want better local provenance and release hygiene.
 Others arrive there because customers, auditors, or policy teams eventually ask for a durable audit trail.
 The EU AI Act is part of that broader backdrop, but it is not the whole story.

-AIIR is an open-source tool that answers that question for commits with declared AI markers — with cryptographic receipts, not policy documents.
+AIIR is an open-source tool that answers that question for commits with declared AI markers, with cryptographic receipts instead of policy documents.

 What we believe